 “I love Bath because…”

-After 8 years I still feel like a newcomer to Bath but strangely I somehow also feel like I’ve lived here all my life.
-I’ve found it to be a really welcoming city with an incredibly diverse population of different people who all generally mix together really well (notable exceptions of course!).
+Having lived in Bath since 2010 I still feel like a newcomer but strangely I somehow also feel like I’ve lived here all my life.
+I’ve found it to be a really welcoming city with an incredibly diverse population of different people who all generally mix together nicely.
 It’s a city where I made friends quickly and felt at home even quicker and after moving around lots for the first 40 years of my life, I feel really settled and have every intention of staying here!

 “My fave place in the city…”